AaltoAsia/O-MI/AgentDeveloperGuide.md

 To stop `BasicAgent` from updating values, we need to cancel scheluded repeated message sending.
-Calling `cancel()` for `job` returns true if cancellation was successful, but job may have been cancelled allready and could return `false`.
+Calling `cancel()` for `job` returns true if cancellation was successful, but job may have been cancelled already and could return `false`.
 So we check `job`'s status with `isCancelled` and return result to `AgentSystem`.